JB395/documents2/Qtum Ledger Loader.md

 # Address Delegation with Ledger

 Qtum offline staking address delegation works with Qtum legacy "Q" addresses only.
 If your Ledger holds QTUM in a SegWit "M" address, create a Qtum legacy "Q" address on the Ledger, send the QTUM to this address, and then delegate from this address.
-For more information about Qtum legacy addresses on Ledger see the note "Qtum address formats" at [Ledger Docs – Qtum](https://support.ledger.com/hc/en-us/articles/115003776913-Qtum-QTUM-?docs=true).For larger wallets (> 5k QTUM) delegate address UTXOs should be "split" into 100 QTUM sizes [Reference 3].
+For more information about Qtum legacy addresses on Ledger see the note "Qtum address formats" at [Ledger Docs â€“ Qtum](https://support.ledger.com/hc/en-us/articles/115003776913-Qtum-QTUM-?docs=true).
+For larger wallets (> 5k QTUM) delegate address UTXOs should be "split" into 100 QTUM sizes [Reference 3].

 Download and install the current version Qtum Electrum wallet from [Qtum Electrum Releases](https://github.com/qtumproject/qtum-electrum/releases).
 Then complete sections 1 through 4 in the Appendix to sideload the Qtum App into Ledger and setup with the Qtum Electrum wallet.